FREE US SHIPPING · ARRIVES BEFORE AUG 12 · 14-DAY RETURNS

 Plain-language summary

-The Halo Phoenix eclipse lens meets ISO 12312-2:2015, the international safety standard for filters intended for direct observation of the Sun.
-The product is CE marked and listed on the American Astronomical Society's reputable safe-solar-providers list.
+The HALO Phoenix eclipse lens meets ISO 12312-2:2015, the international safety standard for filters intended for direct observation of the Sun.
+The product is and listed on the American Astronomical Society's reputable Suppliers of Safe Solar Viewers & Filters list.
 Independent testing was performed by ORLAB at UNSW Sydney, one of the few internationally accredited labs for solar-filter testing.

-We're careful with our language: ISO 12312-2 is a standard, not a certification.
-"CE marked" is a manufacturer declaration of conformity, not a third-party approval.
-The AAS publishes a listing of suppliers with credible evidence of conformance — not a government certification.
+We're careful with our language: ISO 12312-2 is a standard, not a certification. "" is a manufacturer declaration of conformity, not a third-party approval.
+The AAS publishes a listing of suppliers with credible evidence of conformance, not a government certification.
 We try to match our claims to those facts everywhere on the Site.

 ISO 12312-2:2015